ositaka/soul-healing-decapcms/data/page/home.md

     image: /images/722e5e28-2e1b-4d52-8bdf-a383138a9701.jpg
     title: What it is The Golden Healing?
     text: >-
+      Through an altered state of consciousness, Tiago accesses the Healers in the Spiritual World and channels a Divine Intelligence that gives you what you need at that moment. \

+      \

       **The Path**\

       \

       Now, let your mind wander as we embark on a journey.
 Imagine yourself in a tranquil forest, where a path unfolds before you, bathed in a gentle, guiding golden light.
-With each step, you move deeper into the woods and the guiding light grows brilliant.
+With each step, you move deeper into the woods and the guiding light grows more brilliant.
 And then - Golden Light appears ascending towards the sky.\

       \